-More than a decade ago, when Myles B. Caggins III applied to Georgetown’s new graduate program in Public Relations & Corporate Communications (PRCC) at its original location on M Street in Georgetown, he became the program’s unofficial “first” student.
+More than a decade ago, when Myles B. Caggins III applied to Georgetown’s Master's in Public Relations & Corporate Communications (PRCC) program at its original location on M Street in Georgetown, he became the program’s unofficial “first” student.

 To call that an auspicious day, both for Caggins, a U.S. Army officer, and the PRCC program, is a considerable understatement.
 Since that time, PRCC has grown tremendously.
 And Caggins’ career has flourished as well.